 - The more recent progress of machine translation (MT) and the increasing popularity of machine translation engines like Google Translate or Amazon Translate

-The invention of translation memory (TM) is yet another milestone in the evolution of translation technology.
+The invention of translation memory (TM), also referred to as translation memory software, is yet another milestone in the evolution of translation technology.
 Ever since scholars started exploring the concept in the 1970s, translation memory has become one of the pillars of CAT tools.
 Keep reading to learn how a translation memory works, what benefits it has, and how to best use it for streamlined translation.

 What is a translation memory?

 Translation memory is a database pairing segments of texts in a source language with their counterparts in a target language.
-These text segments, also known as translation units (TU), can be as long as a paragraph, sentence, phrase, or simply a string of words.
+These text segments are known as translation units and can be as long as a paragraph, sentence, phrase, or simply a string of words.

 This means that a translator working with translation memory software does not have to start working on every new translation project from scratch.
 They can rely on their previous work or that of other translators when a company collaborates with different professionals.
 Translation project after translation project, they enrich the database with newly translated, reusable content.

-Translation memory tools have become such an integral part of translation projects that, according to a CSA Research study, a vast majority of translators who rely on modern CAT tools routinely use TMs.
+Translation memory software has become such an integral part of translation projects that, according to a CSA Research study, a vast majority of translators who rely on modern CAT tools routinely use TMs.
 Only 12% of the surveyed translators never use them.

-Translation memory vs glossary or term base: What is the difference?
+Translation memory vs term base: What’s the difference?